casper-ecosystem/cep18/README.md

 # Casper ERC-20

-A library for developing ERC-20 tokens for the Casper Network.
+A library for developing ERC-20 (Fungible Token) tokens for the Casper Network.

 The main functionality is provided via the ERC-20 struct, and is intended to be consumed by a smart contract written to be deployed on the Casper Network.